Overview of Program:

 The Case for Quality Collaborative Community (CfQcc) offers a unique opportunity for medical device stakeholders to work together to enhance device quality and patient safety.
 This program allows the FDA to identify device manufacturers that consistently produce high-quality devices which enables the Agency to allocate its resources to assist other manufacturers with increasing their level of quality in devices.
 MDIC’s partnership enables the organization to help the FDA with recognizing and supporting practices that encourage consistent quality manufacturing.

 - An analysis of use of various Quality Maturity Models in industry and recommendations on how a model could be used in the medical device industry.

 - Ongoing Case for Quality Forums to provide discussion of key areas of improvement needed for the medical device industry.

 - Identification and visibility to projects aimed at fixing prioritized issues identified by the Forum to ensure development of an improvement of key quality metrics.

 - Creating resources that depict changes needed to improve overall level of product quality which will benefit a broad group of stakeholders such as hospitals, payers, health care provides, and patients.

-Participants in the Case for Quality program include:
+Participants in the Case for Quality Collaborative Community include: